sigg/RDX/README.txt

 For more informations:
 http://www.wowinterface.com/downloads/info11127-RDX.html

-You can contact sigg by email: sigg@wowrdx.com
+You can contact us by email:
+team@wowrdx.com

 Cheers